T-PsyOl/nEEGlace-OSH/hardware/BMS/Readme.md

 2. _Smart Switching & Participant Safety:_
 a) To ensure the system is both safe for human use and highly reliable, the power flow is controlled by two key components:
 The "One-Way" Charging Valve (Schottky Diode): A Schottky diode is placed between the HiLetgo board and the battery's positive terminal.
 Think of this as a one-way gate.
 It allows USB power to flow *into* the battery, charging it at any time (even when the device is turned off).
 However, when the device is switched off and disconnected from USB, it prevents the battery from draining its power back into the HiLetgo board.

 b) The Automatic Safety Switch (MOSFET): In wearable EEG, a participant must never be electrically connected to wall power.
 The MOSFET acts as a smart safety gate.
 When the HiLetgo board is actively charging the battery via USB, the MOSFET automatically cuts off power to the rest of the nEEGlace system.
 It acts as an automatic switch ensuring that the system can *only* run on isolated battery power, and never while tethered to a charging cable.

-3. _Power Distribution & Regulation:_
+4. _Power Distribution & Regulation:_
 a) 5 V Distribution: Directly powers the BELA computing board.
 Dual decoupling capacitors (10 µF and 100 µF) are used to smooth the voltage, preventing power spikes from interrupting the computer.
 b) 3.3 V Distribution: A Low-Dropout Regulator (LDO) steps the 5 V down to a highly stable, low-noise 3.3 V line.
 This clean power is critical for supplying the OpenBCI (OBCI) board to ensure high-fidelity, noise-free EEG signal acquisition.
 It also powers the 3.3 V Microphone (Mic) module.

-## Hardware Components
+<ins>## Hardware Components</ins>

 1. [3.7 V 6000 mAh Li-ion battery](https://www.reichelt.de/de/de/shop/produkt/li-ion_akku_soldered_333289_6000_mah_3_7_v-373553?PROVID=2788&gad_source=1&gad_campaignid=183379230&gbraid=0AAAAADwnxta8x0yYWdivk4HIYVx2_J6NZ&gclid=CjwKCAiA3L_JBhAlEiwAlcWO51JmLiWQyC8HWgx-cUKDrKQgi5Q3NVtTysLjH48ZbLqRPE6nEGL0sRoC1l8QAvD_BwE)
 2. [HiLetGo USB-C / USB-A charging and discharging board](https://www.amazon.de/HiLetgo-Discharging-Integrated-Interface-Compatible/dp/B0CDWT9295)